amanueln/-logs-analysis-project/README.md

 ## Running the `newsdata.py`

-1. download the FSND-Virtual-Machine.zip
+1. download the logs-analysis-project.zip

 2. open git terminal, if you don't have it install it.

-3. Change to the  FSND-Virtual-Machine.zip directory in your terminal with cd.
+3. Change to the logs-analysis-project directory in your terminal with cd.
 Inside, you will find another directory called vagrant.
 Change directory to the vagrant directory: